fargolo/AnalyticComb.jl/README.md

 # Introduction

-In 1751, Euler was studying the number of ways in which a given convex polygon could be decomposed into triangles by diagonal lines.
-(Flajolet & Sedgewick, p.20)
+In 1751, Euler was studying the number of ways in which a given convex polygon could be decomposed into triangles by diagonal lines.[^1]

 He realized that the progression of numbers in the solution (1, 2, 5, 14, 42, 132,...) was directly related to the coefficients of the series expansion of the polynomial fraction (1−2a−√(1−4a)) / (2aa), that is:
 1+2a +5a^2 + 14a^3 + 42a^4 + 132a^5 + ...